This shows the contents of write data in each address of the System Data Area.

 When you write "FFFFh," the displayed screen disappears momentarily.
 If you want the screen display to disappear for the standby mode time designated in the display unit offline mode's initial settings, write "0000h."

-With the GP4000 series (excluding the GP-4100 series, GP-4201TM and GP-4301TM), when the screen display is turned off (FFFFh), the display unit's status LED shows the breathing LED status.
+On the following models, when the screen display is turned off (FFFFh), the display unit's status LED changes as follows.

-When writing to a Word Switch (16 bit), the lower 8 bits are output from the display unit to the host as an interrupt code.
+If you write using a Word Switch (16 bit), on touch the bottom 8 bits are output from the display unit to the host as an interrupt code.

 Do not write control codes in the "00 to 1F" range.
 It can cause a communication interruption.